pastoriomarco/manymove/manymove_planner/QUALITY_DECLARATION.md

 - Linters enabled via `ament_lint_auto` and `ament_lint_common` with `ament_cmake_uncrustify` configured when available.
 - The CMake logic gracefully skips linting if `ament_cmake_test` is unavailable in the environment.
+- Core concurrency hotspots (joint-state caches, action execution state, planner feedback) are annotated with `rcpputils` thread-safety macros, but the default CI path still uses GCC/libstdc++; therefore the thread-safety analysis is not enforced automatically yet.

 ### 4.3 Continuous Integration